Heidelberg West VIC, Australia

 Jacqueline is passionate about teaching people to find their authentic sound and connection to singing.
 She specialises in Jazz, Improvisation and Brazilian repertoire (in particular bossa nova) and coaches students in Portuguese pronunciation.
 As a teacher of Pop Voice at Monash University, she also works with students in a wide spectrum of contemporary genres (pop/rock/soul/music theatre etc) to implement healthy vocal techniques in order to facilitate a clean efficient sound, avoid injury, increase production, improve pitch and clarity, and navigate different sounds and vocal recipes.
-Having trained as a classical pianist through her childhood and with a multi-instrumental background, Jacqueline can also assist with song writing, theory, piano skills, performance techniques and performance psychology.
+Having trained as a classical pianist through her childhood and with a multi-instrumental background, Jacqueline can also assist with song-writing, theory, aural, piano skills, performance techniques and performance psychology.
 Her vocal compositions for multi award-winning quintet Coco’s Lunch are performed by choirs and professional vocal groups worldwide, and Jacqueline is pleased to offer techniques for vocal composition as part of her lessons/masterclasses.

 Jacqueline is a Teaching Associate in Jazz & Popular Studies at Monash University, and has tutored and assessed at many secondary and tertiary institutions around Melbourne including Victorian College of the Arts, Victorian College of the Arts Secondary School, Melbourne Polytechnic and RMIT, as well as privately by appointment.